elisabethkoert/FEATHER/docs/Home.md

 If you're unsure which applies to you: if you're clicking through GUIs and running example scripts, start with the **User Guide**.
 If you're opening `.m` files in the editor to change how something works, go to the **Developer Guide**.

+⚠️ The Wiki has been developed for new users in the institue and some points may not apply to external users.

 ---

 ## 📗 User Guide